Arlo and Janis by Jimmy Johnson for August 09, 2016

 5. Kittens above

-drmickeyg almost 8 years ago
+drmickeyg about 8 years ago

 Actually, what you describe is changing the allele frequencies, not the dominant/recessive nature of the alleles.
 For example, Blue eye color in humans is a recessive trait and brown eye color the dominant trait.
 But brown eyes are not prevalent in all populations.
 In populations where blue eyes is more prevalent, the brown allele is still dominant, but is present in very low frequency whereas the blue allele is present at a much higher frequency.